-English Hunt pay up to $14 per hour and teachers must have a degree and either four years’ experience or a teaching certificate.
+English Hunt pay up to $14 per hour for teaching English to Japanese students online and teachers must have a degree and either four years’ experience or a teaching certificate.

 7. Eigo power

-Eigo Power doesn’t pay very well ( $5 – $12 per hour), but they have low barriers to entry.
+Eigo Power doesn’t pay very well ( $5 – $12 per hour), but they have low barriers to entry to teach English to Japanese students online.
 They also accept non-native speakers who have good proficiency in English.

-With italki you can set your own rates and hours.
+With italki you can set your own rates and hours for teaching Japanese students English online.
 It is harder to join, but there are more students on there so you will get more bookings if they accept you.

 Note– Preply will take a commission of 33% for the first few classes which reduce to 15% as you teach more

-Verbling is similar to Preply, where you set your own hours and rates.
+Verbling is similar to Preply, where you set your own hours and rates for teaching English in Japan online.
 They also take less of a commission.
 They provide a teaching platform for you to teach on.

 12. Best Teacher

-Best Teacher doesn’t pay well ($5-$6 per hour) but they hire non-natives and the barriers to entry are low.
+Best Teacher doesn’t pay well ($5-$6 per hour) but they hire non-natives and the barriers to entry are low to teach English in Japan online.
 You can also get paid to reply to message and edit conversations.

 Eigoru hires both Filipino and native English speakers with or without experience.
-The pay is low ($3- $10 per hour) but you can teach anytime between 9 am to 9 pm Japanese Standard Time.
+The pay is low ($3- $10 per hour) but you can teach English online Japan between 9 am to 9 pm Japanese Standard Time.

 S-Lessons allow you to decide on your pay but they take 30% and you need at least 1-year teaching experience.
 Each lesson is 22 minutes long.